 AC/DC’s lead guitarist Angus Young is my guest, with priceless memories from the In the Studio archive by the late AC/DC rhythm guitarist/ riffmaster Malcolm Young, on the forty-fifth anniversary of “High Voltage” .

 When AC/DC played Dallas in October 1985, the band “threw the dog a bone” by performing “Jailbreak” for their earliest American fans who were in San Antonio and Dallas/ Ft.
 Worth ten years earlier when the Aussie’s were just struggling to get known by playing Texas clubs.

-Notably, like AC/DC “Back in Black” forty years ago, several of the best-selling hard rock albums in history also have been made under the most dire of circumstances amidst tremendous tragedy and loss.
+Notably, like AC/DC “Back in Black” in Summer 1980, several of the best-selling hard rock albums in history also have been made under the most dire of circumstances amidst tremendous tragedy and loss.
 Angus Young, Brian Johnson, & the late Malcolm Young are all interviewed here In the Studio.

 As we approach the fortieth anniversary of AC/DC’s worldwide breakthrough album Highway to Hell , here is another white-hot live performance from the original Aussie outfit fronted by the inimitable Bon Scott ripping through “Shot Down in Flames” in Paris 1979. –Redbeard